-Overall performance improved throughout most of 2021/22, with the lowest void turnaround times since Q4 2016/17.
-However, Q2 2022/23 has continued to see a decline since Q1 2022/23.
-This is due to a large number of contractors experiencing delays brought on by supply chain and labour issues, as well as cost increases.
+The overall void turnaround time for Q4 2022/23 is 36.76 days and is an improvement from Q3 2022/23 void turnaround time of 40.11 days.
 There is a backlog of voids that contractors are working through with a large proportion of the voids categorised as major works.
 Additional contractors have been allocated void works and there has been closer monitoring of voids across all contractors.
-It is anticipated that contractor performance will improve over the next financial year.
+It is anticipated that contractor performance will start to show improvements from Quarter 1 2023/24.